With new laptops now available for as little as £200, you might think any advice about how to buy a ‘cheap’ portable PC is redundant.

 Buying privately through a small ad can be safer than buying on eBay, since you can try what you’re buying before handing over the cash.
 After that, though, you’re on your own.
-The usual common sense advice applies when it comes to buying stolen goods – if you have doubts about the item or the seller, or if an offer seems too good to be true then look elsewhere.
+The usual common sense advice applies – if you have doubts about the item or the seller, or if an offer seems too good to be true, then look elsewhere.

 Where to buy: free